HyacintheH/solarsys/README.md

 Solar system simulator written in js and using the library Three.js

 This app shows some cool usage of Three.js and some amazing possibilities that it could provides...
 Feel free to fork and use your imagination and build some greats 3d worlds in JS !

+You can test this website here : https://solarsys.netlify.app/